wgst/ml-gas-surface/docs/calculators/schnet.md

 spk_interfaces = pyimport("schnetpack.interfaces")
 ```

 Now, we specify paths to the model and atoms objects.
-Then we read the ASE atoms object and we convert it to NQCDynamics object.
+Then we read the ASE Atoms object and we convert it to NQCDynamics object.

 ```jl
 pes_model_path = "path/to/schnet/model/best_model"